lazaroofarrill/svg-stringify/README.md

 It can now be used with multi path SVGs

-Working on support for primitives
+Lacks Window's paths naming convention support